lydell/core/javascript-interface.md

 For `myIncomingPort : (String -> msg) -> Sub msg`, use `app.ports.myIncomingPort.send("hello")`.

 If you don’t use any ports in your program, `app.ports` does not exist.
 (It’s _not_ an empty object!)
-If `app.ports` is unexpectedly missing, double check that your port actually ends up being used – all the way from where you call it, until it’s return value reaches `main`.
+If `app.ports` is unexpectedly missing, double check that your port actually ends up being used – all the way from where you call it, until its return value reaches `main`.

 ## `app.stop()`